Who can be appointed as a guardian or administrator?

 Under the GA Act 2019, a guardian’s powers relate to the personal matters (these are defined in section 3) set out in the order of appointment.
 Personal matters are defined to mean ‘any matter related to the person’s personal or lifestyle affairs’.
 Examples of what this could mean are included: accommodation, employment, education and training, diet and dress, and medical treatment.
 In practice, orders are also made about the person’s access to services and access to other people.

 Personal matters also include ‘any legal matter that relates to the person’s personal or lifestyle affairs’.
 Legal matters are dealt with in two places.
 In the definition of ‘legal matter’, the legal matters are limited to the use of legal services and bringing or defending a legal proceeding.
-However, the GA Act 2019 (s 38(1)(c)) requires specific mention of the power to To promise to do or not do something, such as returning to court on a certain day, or to hand a document over to another party in a legal proceeding.
-An undertaking is enforceable by attachment or like an injunction. legal proceedings in the order of appointment.
+However, the GA Act 2019 (s 38(1)(c)) requires specific mention of the power to undertake legal proceedings in the order of appointment.
 The legal matter must correspond to a personal matter in the order.

-The GA Act 2019 (s 39) also sets out powers that cannot be given to a guardian, including dissolution of A voluntary, formal and legally binding agreement between two people to have a permanent relationship together.
-There must be a statement in front of official witnesses who register the marriage with the authorities.
-See also cohabitation; de facto; divorce; domestic relationship., and making decisions about the care of children.
+The GA Act 2019 (s 39) also sets out powers that cannot be given to a guardian, including dissolution of marriage, and making decisions about the care of children.

 The guardian’s duties (s 41 GA Act 2019) require them to apply decision-making and general principles when making decisions (ss 8, 9).